 The goal of this page is to support school integration efforts in Kansas City by providing information and resources to inform and motivate parents, educators, and community leaders.
 Together we can move integration forward in Kansas City and provide equitable education for all.

 This page was created by Lisa Gooden, a Kansas City Public Schools parent and public school advocate.
 She grew up attending magnet schools within Indianapolis Public Schools, and went on to earn a Bachelor’s Degree from Tulane University in New Orleans, and a Master of Arts in Library Science from University of Missouri – Columbia where she focused her study on library services to children and young adults.
-Gooden has a history of service to youth, including tutoring, volunteering with the Girl Scouts, and 10 years at the Kansas City, Kansas Public Library where she worked closely with the schools and families in the community.
+Gooden has a history of service to youth, including tutoring, volunteering with the Girl Scouts, and ten years as Youth Services Supervisor at the Kansas City, Kansas Public Library where she worked closely with the schools and families in the community.
 In her current role as Senior Collection Development Librarian for the Kansas City Public Library, she is responsible for the selection and curation of a diverse and representative collection of youth materials for the library system.
 Her own children attend global majority schools in the Kansas City Public School district where she is an active volunteer at both the school and district level.